aarneranta/chalmers-advanced-python/labs/lab2/lab2.md

 The underscored variables right after the class names are just a hint that need not be followed.
 In fact, the baseline (non-bonus) implementation of `Graph` does not need them at all.
 The important thing is that the public methods are implemented with the names given here.

+As will be specified below, it is not necessary to use `TramLine` and `TramStop` dictionaries in `TramNetwork`, but one can just use the Lab 1 dictionaries directly in `_linedict`, `_stopdict`, and `_timedict`.

 In addition to the classes, you will have to implement the following functions:
 ```